 Symbolizing the Southern Cross, it has a cosmological and religious meaning, it says a lot about the conception of the Inca world.

-Inca cross also called chakana having served as a model for this manufacture (source)
+Inca cross also called Chakana having served as a model for this making (source)

 Our client, fascinated by the Inca culture, wanted a 22k gold Chakana pendant.

 In order to provide us with good quality gold, we supplied ourselves in the form of official gold coins minted by the Bank of Mexico.

 This gold is 90% pure, that means 21,6 karat purity.
 So we refine it to obtain pure gold (24 k gold) first and then make 22 karat gold which is 91,67% in purity.